sbathe/failhadoop/README.md

 # failhadoop
-A framework for running various failure tests against a Hadoop cluster
+A framework for running various failure scenarios against a Hadoop cluster
 Features:
 - Gets host, services, components inventory from Ambari
 - Supports running adhoc scripts on selected hostgroups.
 Uses Ansible as a framework for running tasks